Building your well-being house: the power of self-care.

 Reduces cortisol levels: Chronic stress can elevate cortisol levels, leading to anxiety, depression, and other mental health issues.
 Engaging in self-care activities can help reduce cortisol and promote relaxation.

-Boosts mood: Activities like exercise, spending time in nature, and practicing gratitude can elevate your mood and combat feelings of sadness or hopelessness.
+Boosts mood: Activities like exercise, spending time in nature, and practicing gratitude can elevate your mood, increase your ‘happy chemicals and combat feelings of sadness or hopelessness.

-Enhances self-esteem: When you prioritise your needs and take care of yourself, you're sending a positive message to your mind and body.
-This can boost your self-esteem and confidence.
+Enhances self-esteem: When you prioritise your needs and take care of yourself, you're sending a positive message to your mind and body; “I am worthy”.
+Overtime, this can boost your self-esteem and confidence.

 Improves sleep: Poor sleep quality can contribute to mental health problems.
 Self-care practices like creating a relaxing bedtime routine and managing stress can help improve sleep.